Message from the President

 This historic renaissance has been endorsed and supported by the Centennial Congress of the International Olympic Committee – Paris 1994, the United Nations and UNESCO.

 Despite the candidacy of several cities (Toulouse, Warsaw, Bern, Sofia) we postponed the world premiere because of the still insufficient development in the 2000s of social networks and other interactivity of the Internet.
 Since the international public is destined to be the “judge” with the exclusive objective of designating the winners, it is in the 2010s that we restarted negotiations with the candidate cities.
 This delay allowed us to refine the rules of participation, while waiting for the evolution of interactivities across the Internet that are adequate today.

-The world premiere of this historic renaissance dedicated to Art is scheduled for 2021, in order to respect the historical calendar instituted in antiquity (“3 years after a sports Olympiad”, the most recent having taken place in Korea in 2018).
+The world premiere of this historic renaissance dedicated to Art is scheduled for 2023, in order to respect the historical calendar instituted in antiquity.

 It will bring together the best artists selected by the 206 countries that will be invited to participate.

 The winning works will be those that will bring together the most elements related to universality, harmony and non-violence (any form of violence, even allegoric will be rejected).